ttray310/about-me-C201/README.md

 ### Reflections and Comments

 * 07.13.22 - Was tough to get the loops to work in the app.js.
 Issue with Replit, remember to try *different* things.
 And test/check console often, but not too often...
+* 07.14.22 - Tyler Main forked and updated the app.js to add in fucntions for the loops

 <!-- ## Lab 03